Blog

 Once you have all the necessary paperwork, begin planning the event by choosing a pricing model.
 To maximize revenue, offer different pricing tiers.
 For example, you can make it relatively cheap to enter the walk/run (say, $10) and then offer higher pricing tiers, including upsells, like limited edition t-shirts, a special lunch/dinner following the event, and special recognition for their support.

-Give people the opportunity to sign up for these higher pricing tiers before the event, then when they arrive, again offer them the opportunity to join a higher pricing tier.
+Give people the opportunity to sign up for these higher pricing tiers before the event, and when they arrive, offer them the opportunity to join a higher pricing tier again.

 In addition to maximizing participant revenue, you can target local businesses and offer sponsorship opportunities.
 For example, you can allow them to post a banner, include their brand logo on your website, and promote it on social media.